Get

 What Are the Risks of Feeding Dogs Lots of Sugar?

 Feeding dogs foods high in sugar can lead to various health issues.
 Excessive sugar consumption can contribute to weight gain and obesity, which can put additional strain on a dog’s joints and organs.
-Moreover, a diet high in sugar can negatively impact a dog’s blood sugar levels and potentially contribute to the development of diabetes or other metabolic disorders.
+Moreover, a diet high in sugar can negatively impact a dog’s blood sugar levels and contribute to the development of diabetes or other metabolic disorders.

 fat golden retriever

-Image Credit: danbar44, Pixabay
+Image By: danbar44, Pixabay

 What Spices Are Toxic to Dogs?

+Similarly, many dogs are lactose intolerant.
+Most custards like flan will lead to digestive issues in dogs.
+Your dog may be happy to eat the flan, but they probably won’t enjoy it later.
 Therefore, it’s important to avoid feeding your dog flan.
-However, you shouldn’t be concerned if the canine ate a small amount of flan behind your back.
+However, you shouldn’t be concerned if they ate a small amount of flan behind your back.
 It isn’t toxic, but it isn’t healthy, either.

-See also:
+See Also:

 Featured Image Credit: demidoff.
 Shutterstock